Ross Perot – Short Biography

 Ross Perot is perhaps best known for running as an independent candidate in the US presidential elections in 1992 and 1996.

 These, however, are just a couple of many illustrious ventures Perot has taken part in.
-He is in fact a billionaire Texan who made his fortune in the information technology business.
-He is one of the richest people in America with some $4.3 billion to his name.
+He is in fact a billionaire, from Texas who made his fortune in the information technology business.

 Respected by his peers around the world for being an incisive and headstrong businessman, Perot is always keen on good business and making things happen.